 If you have a complaint, please contact us with the details.
 We have eight weeks to consider your complaint.
 If we have not resolved it within this time you may complain to the Legal Ombudsman.

 1. We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

-2. We will then investigate your complaint to relevant member of our team, who will review your matter file and speak to the member of staff who acted for you.
+2. We will then investigate your complaint to the relevant member of our team, who will review your matter file and speak to the member of staff who acted for you.

 3. The Relevant member of our team will then invite you to a meeting to discuss and hopefully resolve your complaint.
 She/he will do this within 14 days of sending you the acknowledgement letter.

-4. Within five days of the meeting, relevant member of our team will write to you to confirm what took place and any solutions she/he has agreed with you.
+4. Within five days of the meeting, a relevant member of our team will write to you to confirm what took place and any solutions she/he has agreed with you.

-5. If you do not want a meeting or it is not possible, relevant member of our team will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+5. If you do not want a meeting or it is not possible, a relevant member of our team will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 6. At this stage, if you are still not satisfied, you should contact us again and we will arrange for another partner to review his/her own decision.